Richmond Island

 Richmond Island, or Richmond's Island, is an island off the coast of Cape Elizabeth in Cumberland County, Maine, in the United States.
 The island is named for Ludovic Stewart, 2nd Duke of Lennox and 1st Duke of Richmond.
-Privately owned and unoccupied, it is notable as the site of a permanent fishing post in the 17th century, and was listed on the National Register of Historic Places in 1978 for the significance of that post's archaeological remains.
+Now privately owned and unoccupied, it is notable as the site of a permanent fishing post in the 17th century, the first settlement in Cape Elizabeth.
+It was listed on the National Register of Historic Places in 1978 for the significance of that post's archaeological remains.

 Geography

-Richmond Island is part of Wabanakik, the ancestral land of the Wabanaki People.
+Richmond Island is part of Wabanakik, the ancestral land of the Wabanaki.
 It is located off the southern coast of what is now called Cape Elizabeth, near the northeastern end of Saco Bay in the Gulf of Maine.
 The island is 226 acre in size.
 The island has no permanent occupants, and the only structures on it are the keeper's quarters, a cabin, a potato storage 'cellar', and a boat dock located on its northwestern shore.
 The island is privately owned by the Sprague Corporation, through which permission to camp on the island can be arranged.